Information for Quartix Technologies plc investors

 The members of the Board have a collective responsibility and legal obligation to promote the interests of the Group and are collectively responsible for defining corporate governance arrangements.
 Ultimate responsibility for the quality of, and approach to, corporate governance lies with the chair of the Board.

-In February 2024 the nominations committee appointed Ian Spence, a second independent Non-Executive Director, to achieve an equally balanced Board of 2 Executive Directors and 2 Non-Executive Directors.
-The Board is supported by four committees: audit, remuneration, nominations and, newly appointed, ESG committees.
+• in February 2024 the nominations committee appointed Ian Spence, a second independent Non-Executive Director, to achieve an equally balanced Board of two Executive Directors and two Non-Executive Directors.
+He subsequently became the Chairman of the Nominations Committee.

 Non-Executive Directors are required to attend 10-12 Board meetings per year (in Cambridge, Newtown and London or remote via telephone call) and to be available at other times as required for face-to-face and telephone meetings with the executive team and investors.
 In addition, they attend Board committee meetings as required.

-Meetings held during 2023 and the attendance of Directors is summarised below:
+Meetings held during 2024 and the attendance of Directors is summarised below:

-8 Ian Spence was appointed to the Board in February 2024
+2 Ian Spence was appointed to the Board in February 2024

 6. ENSURE THAT BETWEEN THEM THE DIRECTORS HAVE THE NECESSARY UP-TO-DATE EXPERIENCE, SKILLS AND CAPABILITIES

-Andrew Walters, Executive Chairman (CESG, N, CR)
+Andrew Walters, Executive Chairman (CR, N)

 Background: